jkim826il/is477project/ProjectPlan.md

 #### Constraints
-This dataset is limited because the data is subdivided into states.
-It does not take into account specific geographic areas within states, which may have drastic income and educational attainment differences.
-Even within the same Illinois county, there can be dramatic differences in income based on ZIP code.
-Unfortunately, we do not have access to the ZIP code, only the state.

-The income data is also not exact.
-It gives us a range where a specific household’s income is, but not the exact amount.
-This makes certain techniques, such as linear regression, difficult because each of the possible values are technically categorical, not numerical.
+Because we are using data at the CBSA level, there are certain geographic locations that we may not be including in our analysis.
+Of note, each CBSA must have a population of at least 10,000.
+As a result, there are certain areas in the United States that are not in a CBSA.
+Because of this, there are sections of the rural population that we are not including in this analysis.
+The reason we decided to use CBSA instead of potentially other geographic options (such as county, city, etc.) is because we wanted to avoid situations where we have limited or no data for a certain geographic area.
+Using CBSA as our geographic region size allows us to increase our odds that there will be sufficient data in each geographic area that we are analyzing.

 The data collected is based on a small sample of the United States population.
 This sample is likely smaller than one during a decennial census.
 This data is from 2024, which is not a year that the census takes place.
 As a result, the data is subject to sampling variability.
 It is also possible that this sample does not accurately reflect the population that it claims to represent, despite best efforts by the Census Bureau.

 The data is also self-reported.
 As a result, it is subject to reporting errors.
-This is particularly an issue when the individuals are self-reporting their race/ethnicity.
-The Census Bureau categorizes Hispanic/Latino as an ethnicity, not a race, and it is possible that some data (particularly the data for White Alone) may encompass people that some people may not classify as “White.”
+This issue can arise when households are reporting their income, as some may either intentionally or unintentionally misreport their household income.
+Others may misrepresent their educational attainment.

 #### Gaps